Skip to main content

 • 2019 – KLOwen Braces

-• 2020 – Easy RX
+• 2020 – Easy Rx

-• 2021 – Grin for Ortho
+• 2021 – Grin

-2. Innovation & Transformation Fund Awards – For innovative companies seeking funding to fuel their growth and who have the potential to generate a return to the AAO.
+1. Ortho Tank Pitch Event – Ortho Innovator applicants who are seeking VC funding can apply to participate in the Ortho Tank start-up pitch event where founders pitch to a panel of judges for possible funding support from the AAO Innovation & Transformation Fund.
+Innovation & Transformation Fund Start-Up Investments – For innovative companies seeking funding to fuel their growth and who have the potential to generate a return to the AAO.

 For a company to be eligible for consideration it: